ahmetcancicek/spring-messaging-rabbitmq-example/README.md

 # Spring Messaging RabbitMQ Example

-The repository contains simple a modular-monolith development project to create an example of using a notification system with RabbitMQ.
+The repository contains simple a domain driven design project to create an example of using a notification system with RabbitMQ.
 At the same time, there are some banking operations that use a low-level locking system.

 ## Run